marboro92/nifty-things/README.md

 You can start editing the page by modifying `pages/index.js`.
 The page auto-updates as you edit the file.

+To see examples of all available components or easily develop components outside of the app run `npm run storybook` [Storybook](https://storybook.js.org/blog/get-started-with-storybook-and-next-js/)

 ## Deploy on Vercel

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.